JuliaCollections/DataStructures.jl/README.rst

 --------------------------------
 Cautionary note on mutable keys
 --------------------------------
-As with ordinary Dicts, keys for SortedDict can be either mutable or immutable.
-In the case of mutable keys, it is important that the keys not be mutated once they are in the SortedDict else the indexing structure will be corrupted.
+As with ordinary Dicts, keys for the sorted containers can be either mutable or immutable.
+In the case of mutable keys, it is important that the keys not be mutated once they are in the container else the indexing structure will be corrupted.
 (The same restriction applies to Dict.)
-For example, suppose a SortedDict ``m`` is defined in which the keys are of type ``Array{Int,1}.``  (For this to be possible, the user must provide an ``isless`` function or order object for ``Array{Int,1}`` since none is built into Julia.)
-Suppose the values of ``m`` are of type ``Int``.
+For example, suppose a SortedDict ``sd`` is defined in which the keys are of type ``Array{Int,1}.``  (For this to be possible, the user must provide an ``isless`` function or order object for ``Array{Int,1}`` since none is built into Julia.)
+Suppose the values of ``sd`` are of type ``Int``.
-Then the following sequence of statements leave ``m`` in a corrupted state::
+Then the following sequence of statements leaves ``sd`` in a corrupted state::

-   a = [1,2,3]
+   k = [1,2,3]
-   m[a] = 19
+   sd[k] = 19
-   b = [4,5,6]
-   m[b] = 20
-   a[1] = 7
+   k[1] = 7

 -----------------------------------
 Performance of Sorted Containers
 -----------------------------------

-Timing tests indicate that the code is about 1.5 to
-2 times slower than equivalent C++ code that uses the C++ standard library container ``map``. and compiled with /O2 optimization.
-These tests were conducted on a Windows 8.1 64-bit machine with the Microsoft Visual Studio 12.0 compiler.
+The sorted containers are currently not optimized for cache performance.
+This will be addressed in the future.

 There is a minor performance issue as follows: the container may hold onto a small number of keys and values even after the data records containing those keys and values have been deleted.
 This may cause a memory drain in the case of large keys and values.
-It may also lead to a delay
+It may also lead to a
+delay
 in the invocation of finalizers.
 All keys and values are released completely by the ``empty!`` function.